 - The Devil’s Advocate Approach

 Divide the class into two and assign an argumentative topic for discussion for and against it.
 This helps develop a wider lens for viewing a topic.

 - Peer Teaching Activities

-Ask the students to instruct the classmates like a teacher would do.
-This enhances student interaction, and group-building skills.
+Ask the students to instruct their classmates as a teacher would do.
+This enhances student interaction and group-building skills.

 One of the many teaching strategies for learning that suits some students may not be equally fruitful for others.
 In that case, personalizing the learning can be a good option to enhance the overall learning of students.

 Several personalized learning strategies are –

 - Train the teachers to assess the students

 - Use Ed-Tech for a personalized teaching

 - Let the students decide their own goals